Shadowlink1989/To-Do-List/README.md

 This project was created using the Angular CLI tool version 8.2.0.

+npm install - will be needed to to install all dependencies needed npm install -g json-server to install a package that will allow me to mock data in any application that can send and receive JSON through HTTP.

+It will use angular routing to navigate efficiently to the pages.

+It will also build more on the html, css and Javascript skills already learned.
+Instead of JavaScript, TypeScript will be used.

 This project will allow users to create and manage tasks using the four basic CRUD operations, Create, Read, Update, Delete.
     A user should be able to create tasks
     A user should be able to view a list of tasks by their name.